moneybutton/docs/docs/api-rest-user-identity.md

 ---
-id: api-rest-user-idenity
+id: api-rest-user-identity
-title: User identity
+title: User Identity
 ---

 Returns the minimum data to identify a user.